oraal/oraal.github.io/_posts/2020-06-27-resources-for-post-secondary-educators.md

 tags: [education]
 image: MississippiDominoes.jpg
 ---
-<p><span style="font-family:Arial,Helvetica,sans-serif;"><span style="font-size:18px;">While much of the work on AAL for educators is geared towards primary and secondary education, on this page we focus on materials for the study of AAL and other non-mainstream varieties in the college classroom.
+While much of the work on AAL for educators is geared towards primary and secondary education, on this page we focus on materials for the study of AAL and other non-mainstream varieties in the college classroom.
 Like our [Resources for K-12 Educators](https://oraal.github.io/resources-for-k-12-educators) page, we include links to videos, other websites, and books that might be off interest.
 To learn more about AAL more generally, visit [Learn More About AAL](https://oraal.github.io/learn-more-about-aal) and our [About AAL](https://oraal.github.io/about-aal) page!</span></span></p><hr>

 ## Videos